 Each State Coordinator and designated Field Data Reporter(s) will need to request a MWAEBF user-account in order to download the MWAEBF Seed Collection Report survey.
-To request this username / password, please send an email to Alex Pourfard (ap@pollinator.org) and Brian Culpepper (brian@cast.uark.edu) with the following subject line: MWAEBF User Account Request.
+To request this username / password, please send an email to Evan Cole (ec@pollinator.org) and Brian Culpepper (brian@cast.uark.edu) with the following subject line: mwAEBF User Account Request.
 Please provide this important information within the body of the email: